tunneln/dotfiles/README.md

 **NOTE**: The script will not affect any dotfile not specified by variable 3.

 ##Customizing the Script
-The script has 3 variables, clearly marked, **that you will have to edit** to install the dotfiles.
+The script has 3 variables, clearly marked, **that you will HAVE to edit** to install the dotfiles.
 *NOTE*: They currently contain my personal settings

 1. Variable 1: **dir**
-	* Contains the directory of wherever you cloned/placed the repo, e.g.' dir=~/dotfiles '
+	* Contains the directory of wherever you cloned/placed the repo, e.g.` dir=~/dotfiles `
 	*NOTE*: This will be the directory where you store all of your dotfiles
 2. Variable 2: **olddir**
 	* Contains the directory of your old dotfiles that the script will create for you.
-	  This will be the backup of the current dot files in your home directory and will be a newly created folder, e.g.' olddir=~/dotfiles_old '*NOTE*: The script will make the folder for you
+	  This will be the backup of the current dot files in your home directory and will be a newly created folder, e.g.` olddir=~/dotfiles_old `*NOTE*: The script will make the folder for you
 3. Variable 3: **files**
-	* Contains the list of files/folders in your dotfiles folder which you want to symlink in your homedirectory and backup, e.g.' files="bashrc vim vimrc etc" '*NOTE*: DO NOT ADD DOTS ('.') and be sure to divide each new addition with a space
+	* Contains the list of files/folders in your dotfiles folder which you want to symlink in your homedirectory and backup, e.g.` files="bashrc vim vimrc etc" `*NOTE*: DO NOT ADD DOTS ('.') and be sure to divide each new addition with a space

 ##INSTALL
 Finally, to 'install' the dotfiles into your system
-Go into /dotfiles/Automate_Install/ and type 'chmod +x install_dotfiles.sh' and './install_dotfiles.sh' to run the script
+Go into /dotfiles/Automate_Install/ and type `chmod +x install.sh` and then `./install.sh` to run the script

 #Adding dotfiles
-To add your own dot files simply move over any given dot file from your home directory into dotfiles/ with the mv command. **Be sure to mv the file over without a dot** ' e.g., mv ~/.urxvt ~/dotfiles/urxvt '
+To add your own dot files simply move over any given dot file from your home directory into dotfiles/ with the mv command. **Be sure to mv the file over without a dot** ` e.g., mv ~/.urxvt ~/dotfiles/urxvt `
-Then all you have to do is add the dotfile's name to the list of files in variable 3 e.g. change' files="bashrc vim vimrc" 'TO' files="bashrc vim vimrc urxvt" '
+Then all you have to do is add the dotfile's name to the list of files in variable 3 e.g. change `files="bashrc vim vimrc"` TO `files="bashrc vim vimrc urxvt"`

 ####Enjoy!